LolBaum/Emoji_Sound/README.md

 elevation: -pi/2 to pi/2
 ```

-### Synthesized Sounds: Synth-Definitions
+### 3. SuperCollider: Synthesized Sounds
-The arguments from the OSC-message are given to one of four synth-definitions, which is chosen randomly each time.<br>
+The arguments from the OSC-message are given to one of four synth-definitions in SuperCollider (chosen randomly each time).<br>
 The synth-definitions do several things:<br>

 1. they create a signal.<br>
 2. they create an amplitude-envelope for the signal according to the sentiment values.<br>
 3. they create a binaural encoder with the azimuth and elevation from the OSC-message.<br>
 4. they send the signal to the ambisonics bus.
-5.

 The binaural decoder further processes the signal and makes it audible by sending it to the SC-output (default 0).

 #### Influence of the sentiment scores on the sound